poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 ### Max Size

 This setting determines the maximum resolution of the texture after Unity compresses it.
-Texture resolution is the biggest driver of VRAM usage, and it's important to keep your textures as low resolution as they can be while maintaining acceptable visual quality.
+Texture resolution is the biggest driver of VRAM (Texture Memory) consumption, and it's important to keep your textures as low resolution as they can be while maintaining acceptable visual quality.

-4096px and 8192px square textures, in particular, use large amounts of VRAM.
+4096px and 8192px square textures, in particular, **use large amounts of VRAM**.
 Where possible, make your textures smaller, and use features like [RGBA Color Masking](/docs/color-and-normals/rgba-color-masking.md), alternate UV maps, [Decals](/docs/color-and-normals/decals.md), etc., to reduce the need for large, high resolution textures.
+Using those features can both help improve performance and cut down on VRAM consumption.

 :::info VRChat Avatar Size Limits
 Make sure to keep the Max Size of your textures <u>as low as you can</u>, as it will greatly contribute to the final **Download Size** and **Uncompressed Size** of your Avatar.
 Failure to take this into account may prevent VRChat from even loading your Avatar at all!